BitEscrow/escrow-sdk/docs/data/machine.md

 }
 ```

+---

-## MachineConfig
+## Machine Config

-The interface for initializing a virtual machine from a contract.
+The config interface for initializing a virtual machine.

 ```ts
 interface MachineConfig {